-- (a) receive communications from the Society on behalf of the firm; - (b) receive communications from the Saskatchewan Lawyers' Insurance Association Inc. relating to claims against any member of the firm on behalf of the firm; - (c) respond promptly and completely to any communication from the Society; - (d) complete the Assessment Tool on behalf of the firm as required by subrule 906(1) and retain a copy; - (e) use reasonable efforts to provide complete and accurate information when completing the Assessment Tool; - (f) complete a Declaration pursuant to subrule 906(1); - (g) submit the Annual Reports as required by Rule 1604; - (h) ensure that the firm maintains documents as required by this Part and Parts 15 and 18 of these Rules; and - (i) complete any other responsibilities required by these Rules. - (2) The Designated Representative must not knowingly or recklessly provide false or inaccurate information in any form or report required pursuant to Rules 902 to 906. - (3) The Designated Representative is not responsible for conduct unbecoming of, or incompetence by, a firm or any member associated with the firm, solely as a result of being a Designated Representative.
+- (a) receive communications from the Society on behalf of the firm; - (b) receive communications from the Saskatchewan Lawyers' Insurance Association Inc. relating to claims against any member of the firm on behalf of the firm; - (c) respond promptly and completely to any communication from the Society; - (d) complete the Assessment Tool on behalf of the firm as required by subrule 906(1) and retain a copy; - (e) use reasonable efforts to provide complete and accurate information when completing the Assessment Tool; - (f) submit the Annual Reports as required by Rule 1604; - (g) ensure that the firm maintains documents as required by this Part and Parts 15 and 18 of these Rules; and - (h) complete any other responsibilities required by these Rules. - (2) The Designated Representative must not knowingly or recklessly provide false or inaccurate information in any form or report required pursuant to Rules 902 to 906. - (3) The Designated Representative is not responsible for conduct unbecoming of, or incompetence by, a firm or any member associated with the firm, solely as a result of being a Designated Representative.

-[Rule 905(1)(g) amended, October 28, 2022]
+[Rule 905(1)(g) amended, October 28, 2022] [Rule 905(1)(f) deleted to remove reference to a Declaration, changing numbering sequence, June 21, 2024]